ropnop/windapsearch/README.md

 You can always use a tool like `ldapsearch` to perform custom LDAP queries against a Domain Controller.
 I found myself running different LDAP commands over and over again, and it was difficult to memorize all the custom LDAP queries.
 So this tool was born to help automate some of the most useful LDAP queries a pentester would want to perform in an AD environment.

 ### Requirements
 `windapsearch` requires the `python-ldap` module.
-You should be able to get up and running qith two commands:
+You should be able to get up and running with two commands:

 ```
 $ git clone https://github.com/ropnop/windapsearch.git